 Pain During Intercourse Topic Guide

-Pain During Intercourse: Pain during intercourse (dyspareunia) is pain or discomfort in a woman's labial, vaginal, or pelvic areas during or after sexual intercourse.
-Pain during intercourse may be due to a variety of causes.
-Treatment of the underlying cause can alleviate pain during intercourse.
+Painful intercourse or sex (dyspareunia) is pain or discomfort in a woman's labial, vaginal, or pelvic areas during or after sexual intercourse.
+Pain during sex can be caused by

 The pain may be upon entry to the vagina; deep or cramping pain, and muscle spasms or tightness.
 Treatment for pain during intercourse is directed at the cause.

 Must Read Articles:

 STDs in Men (Sexually Transmitted Diseases in Men) Sexually transmitted diseases, or STDs, are infections that are transmitted during any type of sexual exposure, including intercourse (vaginal or anal), oral sex, and the sharing of sexual devices, such as vibrators.
 Although treatment exists for many STDs, others currently are usually incurable, such as those caused by

 - STDs and Urinary Tract Infections

 - 8 Serious HIV Symptoms to Watch For